-Located in the heart of Playa del Carmen, Quintana Roo, Mexico, a 3,200m2 plot of land neighbors the busiest and most important touristic avenue in the city known as the 5th Avenue, a 5 km long pedestrian-oriented street filled with vitality and 24-hour activities.
+Located in the heart of Playa del Carmen, Quintana Roo, Mexico, this mixed-use hotel is on one of the busiest and most important touristic avenues in the city known as 5th Avenue, a 5 km long pedestrian-oriented street filled with vitality and 24-hour activities.

-Inspired by colonial Mexican architecture, a traditional central patio is incorporated to the design.
+Inspired by colonial Mexican architecture, a traditional central patio is incorporated into the design.
 Allowing the entrance of natural light and crossed ventilation.
 Moreover, the paved stone courtyard covered by parasols provides natural shade with a light white textile canopy that provides the illusion of open space and gently diffuses the intensity of the sun during the day.
 One of the major influences within the design schemes were the bioclimatic factors, located on an extremely humid and hot climate, a grid that allows crossed ventilation was incorporated allowing the cooling down of temperatures and shadings within the building.

 Visitors can enter the hotel through both sides of the building, the main entrance is located to the northeast, while the secondary entryway is oriented to the southeast, an appealing way to discover the inner courtyard.

 On the other side, Cacao is placed on a strong and continuous wind zone, so there was proposed a 10 by 10 meters model unit that houses the hotel bedrooms detached from each unit by open 1.5-meter-wide corridors, which allows circulation to rooms and cross ventilation.
 This scheme finally defines the building envelope.

 Bedrooms are located from the second to the fourth level, making the last floor a rooftop terrace amenity with a pool, gym, business center and a sunbathing facility.